2HgO/ttkeys/README.md

 ```

 ## how to use ttkeys
-Once ttkeys is installed, you can use it run a sample nodejs program like this:
+Once ttkeys is installed, you can use it to run a sample nodejs program like this:
 ```
 ttkeys node index.js
 ```
 ttkeys looks at the configuration file ttkeysconfig.yaml (discussed next) to determine where to fetch the secrets from.
-Once detched successfully, ttkeys starts the application and inserts the keys into the environment of the started application.
-This way the application can access the secrets.
+Once fetched successfully, ttkeys starts the application and injects the keys into the environment of the started application.
+This way the application can access the secrets from its environment variables.

 ## ttkeys config file
 ttkeys uses a config file to determine where to get the secret keys from.
-Right now, ttkeys supports AWS SecretManager.
+Right now, ttkeys can fetch secrets from AWS SecretsManager.
 To configure ttkeys to pull your secrets from AWS SecretManager, place a ttkeysconfig.yaml file in the root directory of your project.
 The contents of the ttkeysconfig.yaml file should look like this:
 ```